ClementNerma/NightOS/docs/specs/file-manager.md

     - [`0x20` GENERATE_THUMBNAIL](#0x20-generate_thumbnail)
     - [`0x21` CAN_GENERATE_THUMBNAIL](#0x21-can_generate_thumbnail)

 A file manager is an application which can manage the filesystem's content.
-It does not have any restriction on its user interface, but needs to expose a domain service named `SYS_FMAN` with standardized methods.
+It does not have any restriction on its user interface, but needs to expose a scoped service named `SYS_FMAN` with standardized methods.

 Applications can indicate themselves as file manager by specifying an `SYS_FMAN` service in their [manifest](applications/manifest.md).